 Industry Analysis & Industry Trends

 The Integrated Logistics sector provides door-to-door transport, storage and distribution services.
 It includes transport operators such as trucking and railroad companies, storage facilities, freight forwarders, customs brokers and infrastructure operators.
-Over the five years through 2013-14, sector revenue is forecast to grow by an annualised rate of 3.8%, to reach $101.3 billion.
-The recovery of demand from major markets has driven the lift in sector performance over this period.
-In the base year, 2008-09, sector performance stagnated as the global financial crisis and a slower domestic economy caused retailers, wholesalers and manufacturers to cut orders of new stock and run down inventories.
+Over the five years through 2014-15, sector revenue is forecast to grow at an annualised 4.2%, to reach $102.7 billion.
+Growing demand from major markets has driven this growth.
+In 2009-10, the sector's performance stagnated as the weak domestic economy caused retailers, wholesalers and manufacturers to cut orders of new stock and run down inventories.
 This resulted in a decline in imports and falling demand for trucking and warehouses.
 The sector has since recovered, with sector revenue expected to grow by 3.4% in 2014-15... purchase to read more